Ceiling under construction with metal framing visible.

-Q: How can I make the ceiling above my basement workshop more sound resistant?
-The joists and wood frame are open and accessible.
+Question: How can I make the ceiling above my basement workshop more sound resistant?
+The joists and wood frame are open and accessible since the ceiling isn’t finished.
+Way too much sounds comes up into the living area above right now.

 You could also tackle walls in the same way.
 The resilient channel is applied horizontally to the wall studs, with sheets of drywall applied vertically.
 This approach blocks sound surprisingly well, especially if two layers of drywall are applied over the resilient channel.